devalexkang/mink64os/README.md

     - SS : segmnet address where stack locates

     3. special register : developer cannot control it
-    - EIP : instruction poinster ( address where to store next command )
+    - RIP : instruction poinster ( address where to store next command )
     - eflag register : to show processor status, 32bit and each bit has its own meaning

     -------------------------------------------------------